-House mice, like all animals, like to stay warm and fed, and often spend their lives comfortably inside buildings without causing any problems.
-If they must go however, these humane tips will help you find them a new home.
+Mice, like all animals, like to stay warm and fed, and often spend their lives comfortably inside buildings without causing any problems.
+If you still need to show them the door, these humane tips will help you find them a new home.

 No matter how big or small your outdoor space, you can create a haven for local wildlife.
 By providing basic needs like water, food and shelter, you can make a difference in your own backyard.